nvda-es/num2words_nvda/readme.md

 # Changelog:

+## 0.5.1

+* In this patch I've fixed an error with manual conversion mode due to the code organization consequences.

 ## 0.5

 * Added: The support for NVDA 2024.1 has been reintroduced, adding On-Demand mode support for switch num2words in realtime.